-- Medical services and supplies provided by physicians and other health care professionals.
+Medical services and supplies provided by physicians and other healthcare professionals.

-- Primary Care Physician copay

-- Specialist copay

-- Inpatient Hospital copay

 Please review the following table.
 It illustrates your cost share if you are enrolled in Medicare Part A and Part B. If you purchase Medicare Part B, your provider is in our network and participates in Medicare, then we waive some costs because Medicare will be the primary payor.